-Locate the bypass valve on the bottom of the water connection on the rear of the water heater inside the trailer and turn it off.
+Locate the bypass valves on the top and bottom of the water connection on the rear of the water heater inside the trailer and turn them off, so RV antifreeze cannot enter the water heater

 Add roughly two gallons of RV antifreeze to the potable water tank and use the water pump to pump the antifreeze through all of the water connections.
 Let at least a cup of antifreeze go down each drain to protect the traps.
 Finally drain any remaining antifreeze from the tank and be sure that the water heater is drained and left open.